On Algebraic Abstractions for Concurrent Separation Logics: PCM Abstractions Formally

 An abstract locking history of a thread is a finite map from timestamps represented by positive natural numbers to set $\Op = \set{\lockval,\unlockval}$, i.e. $\mathsf{Hist} = \Nat^+ \finmap \Op$.
 If a thread's history has the value $\lockval$ at timestamp $t$, that signifies that the thread has \emph{locked} at time $t$.
 Similarly, if the value is $\unlockval$ then the thread has \emph{unlocked} at time $t$.
 If the history of a thread is undefined at $t$, then the thread was idle at that moment, and some other thread may have locked or unlocked at time $t$.
 We overload the notation from Section~\ref{s:transitions} and write $t \hmapsto \lockval$ (resp. $t \hmapsto \unlockval$) for a singleton history containing only the timestamp $t$ with the locking (resp. unlocking) operation.
 Histories form a PCM under disjoint union, with the nowhere defined map (i.e., empty history) as unit.

-\subsubsection{Using PCM $\Hist$ in a resource}
+\subsubsection{Using PCM $\Hist$ In a Resource}

-Let us briefly consider how to utilize the PCM in an ambient type theory.
-The state space of a resource must impose additional conditions on histories beyond being merely a PCM.
-For example, let's assume that we have defined an internal state of some (unspecified) locking algorithm and a corresponding resource with a state space and transitions.
-Let morphism $\tau$ project the state's history component; that is, $\tauS{s}$ is the history of ``our'' thread in state $s$, and $\tauO{s}$ is the history of all ``other'' threads combined.
-Then, at the very least, we must impose that in the global history $\tauT{s}$ the operations $\lockval$ and $\unlockval$ alternate, i.e., $\tauT{s}$ has the form $ \tauT{s} = 1 \hmapsto \lockval \join 2 \hmapsto \unlockval \join 3 \hmapsto \lockval \join \dots $ This alternation property is reminiscent of the $\nogaps$ property from Figure~\ref{fig:ststicket}, in that it applies to the global history, and doesn't form a \seprel.
-As we show presently, there's also an important \seprel $\relOmega {} {}$ that can be defined over locking histories, which in turn gives rise to a morphism $\omega : \mathsf{Hist} \to O$ that transforms a thread's history to its lock ownership.
+Let us assume that we have defined an internal state of some (unspecified) locking algorithm and a corresponding resource with a state space and transitions, similar to how we defined the resource $\rTicket$ in Section~\ref{s:example}.
+Then we will typically have a morphism, which we name $\tau$ here, that projects the history component of the underlying state; that is $\tauS{s}$ is the history of ``our'' thread in state $s$, and $\tauO{s}$ is the history of all ``other'' threads combined.